artalar/reatom/README.md

 We will use [@reatom/core](https://www.reatom.dev/core), [@reatom/async](https://www.reatom.dev/packages/async) and [@reatom/hooks](https://www.reatom.dev/packages/hooks) packages in this example by importing it from the meta package [@reatom/framework](https://www.reatom.dev/packages/framework).

-`withDataAtom` saves the result of async function to separate atom, it is like a simple cache implementation. `withAbort` allow to define concurrent requests abort strategy, by using `ctx.controller` ([AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)) from `reatomAsync`. `withRetryAction` and `onReject` handler helps to handle temporal rate limit.
+`withDataAtom` saves the result of async function to separate atom, it is like a simple cache implementation. `withAbort` allow to define concurrent requests abort strategy, by using `ctx.controller` ([AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)) from `reatomAsync`. `withRetry` and `onReject` handler helps to handle temporal rate limit.

 Simple `sleep` helper (for debounce) gotten from [utils package](https://www.reatom.dev/packages/utils) - it is a built-in microscopic lodash alternative for most popular and tiny helpers.